SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/01_CPP_Course.md

 3. Linkage differences of global const objects
 4. Implicit conversion difference between const address to address.

-1. <mark style="background: #FFF3A3A6;">Initializing const objects is a must in C++.
-Keep caution that top-level const pointer must be initialized in C++, other way it will be syntax error.</mark>
+1. Initializing const objects is a obligation in C++.
+This including the top-level const pointers, too.
+They must be initialized in C++, other way it will be syntax error.
 ```c
 // constant pointer to int
 // Top-level pointer